 Conservation Improvement Program

-The Conservation Improvement Program (CIP) is a statewide program funded by ratepayers and administered by electricity and natural gas utilities to help Minnesota households and businesses use electricity and natural gas more efficiently conserving energy, and reducing carbon dioxide emissions and lessening the need for new utility infrastructure.
+The Conservation Improvement Program (CIP) helps Minnesota households and businesses use electricity and natural gas more efficiently --conserving energy, reducing carbon dioxide emissions, and lessening the need for new utility infrastructure.
+CIP is funded by ratepayers and administered by electricity and natural gas utilities.

 The Next Generation Energy Act of 2007 (NGEA) established energy-saving goals for electric and gas utilities that operate in the state of Minnesota.
 The Minnesota Department of Commerce, Division of Energy Resources (DER) oversees CIP to ensure that ratepayer dollars are used effectively in achieving those goals and that energy savings are reported as accurately as possible.